drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_02.md

 - 5:10 mins

-    - VK: Discuss flipping pennies game (why does it not work with extensive form game?)
+    - VK: Discuss outcomes in battle of the sexes game.
     - Students: Participate

 - 10:15 mins